Boeing/config-file-validator/README.md

 #### Customize report output
 You can customize the report output and save the results to a file (default name is result.{extension}).
 The available report types are `standard`, `junit`, and `json`.
 You can specify multiple report types by chaining the `--reporter` flags.

-Note that file output is supported only for `junit` and `json` report types.
 Providing an output file is optional, the results will be printed to stdout by default.
 To explicitly direct the output to stdout, use file path as `-`.

 ```
 validator --reporter=json:- /path/to/search